GhostWriters/DockSTARTer/README.md

 ## Special Thanks

 - [SmartHomeBeginner.com](https://www.smarthomebeginner.com) for creating [AtoMiC-ToolKit](https://github.com/htpcBeginner/AtoMiC-ToolKit) that served as this project's primary inspiration, and later [this](https://www.smarthomebeginner.com/docker-home-media-server-2018-basic/) guide that provided some initial direction with Docker.
-- [LinuxServer.io](https://www.linuxserver.io) for maintaining the majority of the Docker images used in this project.
+- [LinuxServer.io](https://www.linuxserver.io) for maintaining most Docker images used in this project.